Nurassyl-lab/Deep-CSI-Compression/README.md

 This repository was made to store a reproducible examples for the paper "Harnessing Heterogeneity: Personalized Deep CSI Compression in Wireless Networks"!

-Due to a "force majeure" authors were unable to update this repository.
-Will finish during February of 2024

-Not finished yet!!!
 DATASET will be added soon

 The repo may not be well organized.
 This is my first big project the file management is a bit chaotic ;(